AndreasAvgou/Fundamental-Programming-with-Python/README.md

 # Fundamental Programming with Python

 This repository contains a collection of Python scripts developed.
-The exercises are designed to cover fundamental programming concepts ranging from basic I/O to functions and list manipulation.
+The projects progress are designed to cover fundamental programming concepts ranging from basic I/O to functions and list manipulation.

 ## 📂 Project Structure